mpoletiek/quaiscan-tx-getter/README.md

 node index.js <address1> [address2] [address3] ...
 ```

-Each address produces its own `<address>_transactions.csv` file in the current directory.
+Each address produces its own `<address>_transactions_<timestamp>.csv` file in the current directory.
+Both Quai and Qi addresses are supported and can be mixed freely.

 ### Examples